-The Act 2010-1563 of 16 December 2010 extensively developed the intercommunality principle.
-Running up to June 2013, an effort is currently being made to include the last isolated communes, to rationalise the perimeter of the existing EPCIs, and eliminate obsolete intercommunal syndicates.
+The Act 2010-1563 of 16 December 2010 made a deep change to the intercity.
+Running up to June 2013, an effort is currently being made to include the last isolated towns, to rationalise the perimeter of the existing EPCIs, and eliminate obsolete intercity syndicates.
 To step up the competitiveness of major agglomerations, the departments or regions also may merge together.
-The idea of a metropolitan area was also created for a new category of EPCI for urban areas with more than 500.000 residents (except the greater Paris region, "Ile de France").
+The idea of a metropolitan area was also created for a new category of EPCI for urban areas with more than 500,000 residents (except the greater Paris region, "Ile de France").